 Review of Permit to Prune/Remove Tree(s) Determination

-Any applicant who is dissatisfied with Council's decision can request a review by writing to Council outlining the reasons for seeking the review and attaching any relevant new information.
+Any applicant who is dissatisfied with Council's decision can request a review by lodging a Review of Determination of a Tree Permit Application PDF, 537.83 KB form outlining the reasons for seeking the review and attaching any relevant new information.
 This information should include documentation such as a detailed arborist's report, a structural engineer's report and/or a plumber's report with diagrams of any affected/damaged pipes and/or underground services.

 Upon receipt of any such request Council's tree management coordinator will review the documentation and if the new information provides enough evidence to then support a decision to approve the request a report will be prepared for Council's consideration and a final decision made to either approve or refuse the application.